igtimi/docs/docs/Igtimi API/Third Party Tools/Using The Igtimi API with MATLAB.md

 ---
-title: "Using The Igtimi API with MATLAB"
+title: Using The Igtimi API with MATLAB
 date: 2021-08-18
 ---

 # Using The Igtimi API with MATLAB

 To load Igtimi API data into MATLAB, see the links below for ...